-Your project can include activities at different locations; as long as they are all in or will significantly benefit Northern Australia (see the Glossary - Section 15 for a definition of Northern Australia).
+Your project can include activities at different locations, as long as they are all in or will significantly benefit Northern Australia (see section 15.
+Glossary for a definition of Northern Australia).

 5.3.
 Eligible expenditure

 You can only spend grant funds on eligible expenditure you have incurred on an agreed project as defined in your grant agreement.